Android1500/interview-app/README.md

 # interview-app

-A demo app for fetch data from api by using retrofit and mvvm architectur ,cache api response into roomdb.
+A demo app for fetch data from api and store cache to room db.

+## Component use

+-> Hilt
+-> RoomDB
+-> Retrofit
+-> MVVM
+-> Flow